qupath/qupath-docs/docs/deep/instanseg.md

 ## Set-up

-InstanSeg can be dragged and dropped into QuPath when its running.
+InstanSeg can be installed into QuPath as described on [the extension page](qupath-extensions).
 After this, restart QuPath and you should see the extension within the Extensions menu {menuselection}`Extensions --> InstanSeg`.
 The InstanSeg dialog will appear as shown below:

 :::{figure} images/instanseg.png